jerrytrueba/readme-generator/README.md

 If tests are needed, please make sure to make the appropriate updates.

 ## License
+--Could not get the License Icons to work--

 ## Questions
 For any questions, please feel free to email me at jerrytrueba10@gmail.com or watch my Youtube video here https://youtu.be/wFxrkSdctDE